Kaliguth/kali-shell-project/README.md

 A while loop then adds the rest of the characters ahead of `str` to create a collection of chars, while resizing the `str` variable accordingly, using `realloc`.</br>

 `\0` is then added to the end of `str` to declare the end of the string.</br>
-The function finally returns the `str` containing the entire input.
+The function finally returns the `str` containing the entire input.</br>

+This function is used in the `main` function to get an input from the user.

 </br>